 Poor Princess Maria is visiting New York, but she's not having any fun.
 So her uncle suggests she spend a few days in San Francisco.
 Unfortunately she's nervous about going by plane.
 To calm her jitters, she takes a sleeping pill before the plane takes off.
 Sensing her nervousness, the pilot, navigator and stewardess all secretly give her pills.
 When bad weather forces the plane to head back to New York, the sleepy princess is left in the care of pilot Edward O'Rourke who takes her to his apartment to spend the night.
 When she comes to the next day, she finds a note left by O'Rourke asking her to meet him after work.
 The princess decides to find out what she's been missing and sneaks off to him.
 To keep her identity a secret, she tells O'Rourke that she's a poor waif sent from Europe to work as a maid in San Francisco.
 What she doesn't count on is that before the day is through O'Rourke will ask her to marry him.
-Written by

 Did You Know?

 This film's earliest documented telecast took place in Tucson Thursday 23 August 1956 on KDWI (Channel 9); it first aired in Cincinnati Tuesday 11 September 1956 on WKRC (Channel 12), in Los Angeles Sunday 14 October 1956 on KTLA (Channel 5), in Wichita Tuesday 20 November 1956 on KAKE (Channel 10), and in Portland OR Monday 31 December 1956 on KLOR (Channel 12).
 See more

 In the study, when Mary and her uncle are reading, he is shown in close-up.
 Holman's book is clearly opened to first few pages.
 In the following medium shot, the book is open to the last third.
 See more

 [the princess is asleep in his arms

 Boy, are you lucky I was raised right.
 Or was I?
 Yeah, I guess I was.